LERa: Replanning with Visual Feedback in Instruction Following: RESULTS

 \subsection{Visual Feedback Impact}

-Experiments in ALFRED, as our first virtual environment, confirmed that visual information is critical for error understanding and further correction.
-However, without structured output formatting and explicit failure reasoning, tasks remain unsolvable.
+Experiments in ALFRED confirmed that visual information is critical for understanding and correcting errors.
+However, tasks remain unsolvable without explicit failure reasoning and structured output formatting.
 The O-ERa agent fails to handle simple tasks due to an incomplete understanding of the environment, while O-LRa generates clear failure explanations but lacks stable and reasonable planning.
-Combining these approaches led to the LERa module and the O-LERa agent, achieving the best results.
-The three-step replanning process, which included extracting error-relevant information, reasoning about the failure, and performing format constrained replanning, proved effective.
+Combining these approaches led to the LERa module and the O-LERa agent, which achieved the best results.
+The three-step replanning process, which includes extracting error-relevant information, reasoning about the failure, and performing format-constrained replanning, proved effective.
 Later experiments in VirtualHome confirmed these findings.

-PyBullet is more straightforward environment with less available actions and short object list.
-The O-LRa achieved the best results, finally predicting stable and well formated action plans.
-Despite this, the three-step approach remains preferable due to its stability, interpretability, and consistency.
+PyBullet is a more straightforward environment with fewer available actions and a shorter object list.
+The O-LRa achieved the best results, finally predicting stable and well-formatted action plans.
+Despite this, the three-step approach remains preferable due to its consistency and interpretability.